How long does it take to change someone’s mind?

 We bridge the gap with connection and persuasion.”

-So often we see marketers and businesses trying to bridge the gap with persuasion alone, and they forget about (or ignore) the connection part.
+So often we see marketers and businesses trying to bridge the Change Gap with persuasion alone, and they forget about (or ignore) the connection part.

-But without addressing the connection issue, it’s unlikely they’d sell to that same person again.
+But without creating a genuine connection, it’s unlikely they’d sell to that same person again.

 People like a bargain, and often put their values and secondary needs aside to get that ‘bargain buzz’ hit again.